mongodb/terraform-provider-mongodbatlas/website/docs/d/database_user.html.markdown

 * `username` - (Required) Username for authenticating to MongoDB.
 * `project_id` - (Required) The unique ID for the project to create the database user.
+* `database_name` - (Required) The user’s authentication database.
+A user must provide both a username and authentication database to log into MongoDB.
+In Atlas deployments of MongoDB, the authentication database is always the admin database.

 ## Attributes Reference